vasgaowei/D-MIL.pytorch/README.md

 # Training and testing on COCO 2014 dataset
   The codes for training and testing on COCO dataset are in branch [https://github.com/vasgaowei/D-MIL.pyorch/tree/D-MIL-COCO.pytorch](D-MIL-COCO).
 Please go to the corresponding branch for relavant settings.

+# Training on ResNet
+  As mentioned in paper[https://www.ecva.net/papers/eccv_2020/papers_ECCV/html/479_ECCV_2020_paper.php](DRN), it's not trivial do train a WSOD model on non-plain backbone(e.g., ResNet, DenseNet).
+And for evaluating the effectiveness of D-MIL on ResNet, we implement our model based on [https://github.com/shenyunhang/DRN-WSOD-pytorch/tree/DRN-WSOD/projects/WSL](DRN).
+Check corresponding branch for more details.